Sahadev18/Kanban-Board/README.md

 ## Internal Libraries used:

-- `read-beautiful-dnd` for drag and drop functionality
+- `read-beautiful-dnd` for drag and drop functionality.
-- `react-fontawesome` to add dynamic icons
+- `react-fontawesome` to add dynamic icons.
-- `uuid` for generating unique id's
+- `uuid` for generating unique id's.

 ## Set up the Kanban Board: